aptos-labs/aptos-core/aptos-move/framework/aptos-framework/doc/transaction_context.md

 by hashing the transaction hash of this transaction and a sequence number specific to this transaction.
 This function can be called any number of times inside a single transaction.
-Each such call increments the sequence number and generates a new unique address
+Each such call increments the sequence number and generates a new unique address.
+Uses Scheme in types/src/transaction/authenticator.rs for domain separation from other ways of generating unique addresses.

 <pre><code><b>fun</b> <a href="transaction_context.md#0x1_transaction_context_create_unique_address">create_unique_address</a>(): <b>address</b>